grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 ### API ###

+#### Constructor ####
+* `new blackberry.grahamzibar.io.FileManager(type, opt_size)` - The parameter `type` is either one of the constants window.TEMPORARY or window.PERSISTENT (depending how your app needs to store data) and, by default, `opt_size` is our request for the size of the filesystem in bytes.
+By default, we request 5 MB but many implementations of HTML5 FileSystem storage provides us with a much larger amount of data than we request.
+**NOTE**: to access the _real_ filesystem and not a sandboxed filesystem on **BlackBerry 10**, we must add the following before intializing our filesystem: `blackberry.io.sandbox = false;`.
+We _must_ add the feature element `<feature id="blackberry.io" />` to the config.xml despite what the [documentation](https://developer.blackberry.com/html5/apis/blackberry.io.html) tells you.

 #### Events ####
 * `addEventListener(eventKey, callbackFN)` - Allows us to listen to events dispatched by the `FileManager`.